National Library of Greece: History

 At the end of 1830, the library, which Moustoxydis named the National Library, had 1,018 volumes of printed books, which had been collected from Greeks and philhellenes.
 In 1834, the library was relocated to Athens, the new capital, and was at first housed temporarily in the public bath in the Roman Agora of Athens and then later in the Panagia Gorgoepikoos church.

 The collection increased rapidly.
 In addition to the purchase of books from private libraries, supervised by Dimitris Postolakas (1,995 volumes), the library accepted many large donations of books, like one from Christoforos and Konstantinos Sakellarios (5,400 volumes) and one from Markos Renieris (3,401 volumes).

 In 1842, the Public Library merged with Athens University's library (15,000 volumes), and was housed together with the currency collection at the new building of Otto's University.
 The first director (then-called "president") was Georgios Kozakis-Typaldos of the newly enlarged institution, retaining the job until 1863.
 At this time, the library was enriched with significant donations and with rare foreign language books from all over Europe.
 With the royal charter of 1866, the two libraries merged, and were administered as the "National Library of Greece".
 From 1877 to 1910, its director was Michael Deffner.

 On 16 March 1888, the foundation stone for a new neoclassical marble building was laid.
 The building was financed by three Kefallonian-born brothers of the Diaspora, Panagis, Marinos and Andreas Vallianos.
-It was designed by Baron Theophil von Hansen and its construction supervised by Ernst Ziller.
+It was designed by Baron Theophil von Hansen and its construction was supervised by Ernst Ziller.
 The library remained in the older University building until 1903, when it was relocated to the new Vallianeion Megaron, which still partly houses the library in addition to two other buildings, at Agia Paraskevi and Nea Halkidona.
 The Vallianeion Megaron forms part of the Trilogy of neo-classical buildings at Panepistimiou Street in central Athens, including the Academy of Athens and the original building of the Athens University.

 Holdings

-The National Library of Greece houses over 1 million items, 300 million electronic resources, and over 15,000 newspaper and magazine titles.
-The library has 5,500 Greek manuscripts which is one of the greatest collection of Greek scripts.
+The National Library of Greece houses over 1.1 million items, 300 million electronic resources, and over 15,000 newspaper and magazine titles.
+The library has 5,500 Greek manuscripts which is one of the greatest collection of Greek scrips.
 There are also many chrysobulls and archives of the Greek Revolution.

 Among the library's holdings are a codex of the four Gospels attributed to the scribe Matthew; uncial codex with a fragment Gospel of Matthew from 6th century (Uncial 094), Flora Graeca Sibthorpiana by English botanist John Sibthorp; Charta of Greece by Rigas Velestinlis; The Large Etymological Dictionary, a historic Byzantine dictionary; and the first publication of Homer's epics and hymns.

 Some other manuscripts: Uncial 075, Uncial 0161, Minuscule 798.

 The NLG also has over 4,000 works of art, approximately one million archival documents from public and private collections, 10,000 posters, maps, papyri, musical scores, and microfilms.